tennashi/got/README.md

-   enable   enable the specified executable disable  disable the specified executable show     show the specified package help, h  Shows a list of commands or help for one command
+   enable   enable the specified executable disable  disable the specified executable show     show the specified package pin      pin the version of specified package unpin    unpin the version of specified package help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: